Vesting Title in a 1031 Exchange

 In the above example, if Maria is married and Maria and her spouse own the relinquished property, they can buy the replacement property using either a revocable trust in which they are both grantors; or, assuming they reside in a community property state, they may acquire the replacement property in an LLC in which they are the only two owners.

-A 1031 tax-deferred exchange becomes more complicated when the exchanger is a business entity, such as a partnership or corporation.
-Though a partnership may exchange its real property for other real property to be owned by the partnership, individual partners cannot exchange their partnership interests for other real property.
+A 1031 tax-deferred exchange becomes more complicated when the Exchangor is a business entity, such as a partnership or corporation.
+Though a partnership may exchange its real property for other real property to be owned by the partnership, its individual partners cannot exchange their partnership interests for other real property.
 This is because partnership interests are specifically excluded from exchange treatment under Internal Revenue Code Section 1031.

 Likewise, a taxpayer cannot acquire an interest in a replacement property by way of an ownership interest in an LLC or a partnership owned by multiple parties.
 As outlined above, an LLC with multiple members is considered a separate taxpayer from its members, and, the acquisition of a membership or partnership interest is excluded from exchange treatment.
 Instead, a taxpayer may acquire an interest in a replacement property (either directly or through its own disregarded entity) as a tenant in common with the other parties.
 This way, the interest in the replacement property is acquired directly by the taxpayer in the exchange, and the Same Taxpayer rule is satisfied.

 A business entity may acquire title to the replacement property as the sole member of a new LLC.
 So long as the LLC is wholly owned by the business entity that sold the relinquished property, the Same Taxpayer requirement will be met.